enics-labs/salamandra/README.md

 `components = verilog2slm_file('verilog_file.v')`

-it's also support reading an STD cells(takes only I/Os of the modules)
+it also supports reading an STD cells (takes only I/Os of the modules)

 `std_components = verilog2slm_file('std_cells.v',  is_std_cell=True)`
-Note: there is an std_cells.v file in verilog_files/more
+Note: there is a sample std_cells.v file under `verilog_files/more`

 and if you want to enable implicit wires you can also enable it through the flag `implicit_wire=True`

-as well you can enable the flag `implicit_instance` to let salamandra guess components if it doesn't shown in the text or not created before.
+as well you can enable the flag `implicit_instance` to let salamandra guess components if it isn't shown in the text or not created before.

 The same way you can import spectre netlist using `spectre2slm`: